 Apples are threatened by over 40 different insects, diseases, fungi and other conditions that attack the tree or the fruit that it produces.
 To ensure that you will always have access to high-quality, pest-free apples at a reasonable price, apple growers must take steps to protect their trees and fruit from injury or destruction by apple pests.

 Conscious of environmental and food safety concerns, Domex Superfresh Growers practices Integrated Pest Management (IPM).
-IPM is a method of managing pests that combines different types of pest control methods – biological, cultural, chemical and mechanical – to reduce the possibility of harm to people, the tree and its fruit, and the environment.
-Under an IPM program, pesticides are used only when warranted.
+IPM is a method that is designed to reduce the use of pesticides, while protecting fruit.
+It combines different types of pest control methods – biological, cultural, chemical and mechanical – to protect the tree and its fruit.
+Under an IPM program, pesticides are used as sparingly as possible.
 We are continually searching for natural alternatives to synthetic chemicals and implement them as quickly as they are approved.

 - Do you grow organically?